SanicBTW/Just-Another-FNF-Engine/source/flixel/README.md

 - FlxSprite -> https://github.com/HaxeFlixel/flixel/pull/2875 & https://github.com/HaxeFlixel/flixel/pull/2881
 - FlxColorTransformUtil -> https://github.com/HaxeFlixel/flixel/pull/2875
 - FlxSubState -> https://github.com/HaxeFlixel/flixel/pull/2897
+- FlxPoint -> Added rotateByDegrees and rotateByRadians from Flixel 5.4.1

 # Notice
 These modifications of Flixel will be moved to another repo including modifications to another libraries like OpenFL and Lime which will be required in order to compile the engine